 Risks of Pest Infestations

 Pest infestations pose significant risks to communities, encompassing property damage, health hazards, and various nuisance issues.
-Rodents such as mice and rats are known carriers of diseases like salmonellosis, posing essential health risks to humans.
+Rodents such as mice and rats are known carriers of diseases like salmonellosis, posing significant health risks to humans.
 Additionally, these pests can cause structural damage by gnawing on wires and wooden structures.

 Insects like cockroaches and mosquitoes can trigger asthma attacks, transmit diseases such as West Nile virus, malaria, and Zika virus, and contaminate food sources, leading to foodborne illnesses.
 Bed bugs, another common pest, can cause sleep disturbances, skin irritations, and psychological stress in those affected.
 These risks highlight the importance of implementing effective pest prevention methods in communities.